Obriminae: Taxonomy

 The tribe Obrimini was created by Brunner von Wattenwyl in 1893 for the genera Obrimus, Hoploclonia, Tisamenus, Pylaemenes, Dares and Datames (today synonym to Pylaemenes) (abbreviated there as Obrimi.).
 Lawrence Bruner raised the Obrimini to the rank of a family in 1915.
 Heinrich Hugo Karny renamed the Obrimini or the Obrimidae in 1923 to Therameninae.
 In the introduction to his work he justified the renaming by saying that Brunner von Wattenwyl and Josef Redtenbacher when naming the subfamilies they established – and as such he also considers the tribes described by both of them – not always taking into account the genera described first.
 At least in the case of the Obriminae this is not true, since both the genus Obrimus and Theramenes was built in 1875 by Carl Stål.
 The name Therameninae was withdrawn again in 1929 by Klaus Günther and is therefore a synonym for Obriminae.
 In 1939 the Obriminae, now referred to as a subfamily, were split up by James Abram Garfield Rehn and his son John William Holman Rehn into the Obrimini and Datamini tribes.
 Günther transferred both tribes to the Heteropteryginae subfamily in 1953.
 In 2004 Oliver Zompro elevated this subfamily to the rank of a family and the tribe included to the rank of subfamilies or, in the case of the Anisacanthini, to the rank of a family of their own.
 He divided the new subfamily Obriminae into three tribes.
 In addition to the Obrimini, these were the Eubulidini and the Miroceramiini.
 The two new tribes were synonymed in 2016 by Frank H. Hennemann et al. and 2021 by Sarah Bank et al. with the Obrimini.
 The 2016 by Hennemann et al. established tribe Tisamenini was synonymous in 2021.
 With the establishment of the Hoplocloniini, the anatomical peculiarity of the secondary ovipositor of the genus Hoploclonia was taken into account.
 This special status was also confirmed by genetic analysis investigations.

 Thus the Obriminae consist of two valid tribes.
-One is the monotypical tribus Hoplocloniini, with the only genus Hoploclonia and the other tribus is Obrimini with now 14 genera and over 50 valid species.
+One is the monotypical tribus Hoplocloniini, with the only genus Hoploclonia and the other tribus is Obrimini with now 14 genera and 70 valid species.